radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

   (permission MENU_INVOICE, action COMMIT)
 ```

-The Brainwave product allows you to define an activity using several permission pairs.
+The Identity Analytics product allows you to define an activity using several permission pairs.
 In the above example, a permission pair is (`MENU_INVOICE`, CREATE).
 Another one is (INVOICE, COMMIT).
 The target expects a permission pair and an operator.
 The operator is used to know if we have an AND or an OR operator.
 The previous example can be rewritten as follows:

 | permission1    | permission2 | operator |